-307-70-1 Signs within the Residential District - Table of Requirements
+309-70-1 Signs within the Residential District - Table of Requirements

-Sign Type Refer to Definitions Restrictions Permit Required?
-Non-Business Ground Sign or Building Sign One sign allowed per premises N or Building Olgin Maximum sign size of 50 square feet Maximum height 10 feet from grade Temporary Sign for a onetime event One sign allowed per premises N Shouling Gveric Maximum size of 25 sq. feet Maximum 30 days for onetime event
+Sign Type Refer to Definitions Restrictions Non-Business Ground Sign or Building Sign One sign allowed per premises Maximum sign size of 50 square feet Maximum height 10 feet from grade N Temporary Sign for a onetime event One sign allowed per premises Maximum size of 25 sq. feet Maximum 30 days for onetime event N Sign(s) when there is a construction or maintenance project One sign allowed per premises Can be displayed from issuance of the construction permit through full project completion N Sign when lot , house or unit is for sale, lease, or rent Maximum of one (1) at five (6) square feet While for sale, lease or rent N Ground mounted sign(s) when there is a yard sale Maximum two (2) at six (6) square feet N

-Sign(s) when there is a construction or One sign allowed per premises N maintenance project Can be displayed from issuance of the construction permit through full project completion Sign when lot , house or unit is for sale, lease, or rent Maximum of one (1) at five (6) square feet While for sale, lease or rent N Ground mounted sign(s) when there is a yard sale Maximum two (2) at six (6) square feet N Business sign within the Residential District For compliant Minor Home Occupation - One (1) sign per compliant Minor Home Occupation - One sign per business at 1.5 sq. ft.
-For approved General Home Occupation - One (1) sign per approved business at three (3) sq. ft.
-Y
+Business sign within the Residential District For compliant Minor Home Occupation - One (1) sign per compliant Minto Home Occupation - One sign per business at two (2) sq. ft.
+Y For approved General Home Occupation - One (1) sign per approved business at three (3) sq. ft.

-307-71-1 Signs within the Mixed Use District - Table of Requirements
+309-71-1 Signs within the Mixed Use District - Table of Requirements